symphonists/search_index/README.markdown

 * `keywords` is the keywords to search for (the start of words are matched, less than 3 chars are ignored)
 * `sort` (optional) defaults to `alphabetical` but pass `frequency` to order words by the frequency in which they occur in your index
+* `sections` (optional) a comma-delimited list of section handles to return keywords for (only those with indexes will work) e.g. `articles,comments`.
+If omitted all indexed sections are used.

 This extension does not provide the JavaScript "glue" to build the auto-suggest or auto-complete functionality.
 There are plenty of jQuery plugins to do this for you, and each expect slightly different XML/JSON/plain text, so I have not attempted to implement this for you.
 Sorry, old chum.